tensorflow/docs/site/en/guide/performance/overview.md

   parallelize their execution will schedule the individual pieces into this pool.
 * `inter_op_parallelism_threads`: All ready nodes are scheduled in this pool.

-These configurations are set via the `tf.ConfigProto` and passed to `tf.Session` in the `config` attribute as shown in the snippet below.
+These configurations are set using the `tf.ConfigProto` and passed to `tf.Session` in the `config` attribute as shown in the snippet below.
 For both configuration options, if they are unset or set to 0, will default to the number of logical CPU cores.
 Testing has shown that the default is effective for systems ranging